The Long Island Seed Project

 Cucumber- Kirby (Pickle)

-More than a dozen varieties of small kirby size cucumbers used for salads or whole pickles were mass crossed and the results are included in this mixture.
+More than a dozen varieties of small kirby size cucumbers used for salads or whole pickles were mass crossed and and selected at Flanders Bay Farm.
 Both white and black spined varieties were used in the cross, all green skin color.
-A few new kinds collected recently also added.
-There is plenty to work with here.
 (30 seeds)

 Cucumber- Slicer

 These are medium to large long cucumbers that are mostly used as slicers.
-More than a dozen standard sized cukes make up this mixture.
-Mostly American slicers such as Marketmore types.
-We are also including some heirloom/hybrid crosses and american/mideastern crosses that we made and are excited about.
+More than a dozen standard sized cukes were crossed and then selected at Flanders Bay Farm.
 These are fine for ground culture especially with drip irrigation.
 (30 seeds)

 Cucumber- White